shvets/scriptlandia/scriptlandia-examples-and-tools/projects/tech-examples/pomstrap/README.txt

 This example shows how to use pomstrap

-1. Install this example (default goal is "install"):

->mvn
+1. Download/install pomstrap:

+>get-pomstrap.maven

+2. Download/install project to be used woth pomstrap:

+>get-jclasslib.maven

-2. run it:
+3. Run it:

->run.bat
+>run-jclasslib.bat